Background

 • Car

-To reach the Valley of the Caves of Saulges - Prehistoric Museum by car, start from the nearest major town, which is Le Mans.
-Take the A11 motorway towards Angers.
+From Le Mans, take the A11 motorway towards Angers.
 After approximately 35 km, exit onto the A81 towards Laval.
 Continue for about 40 km and take exit 1 towards La Suze-sur-Sarthe/Thorigné-en-Charnie.
 Follow the D16 road for around 15 km, then turn onto D14 towards Thorigné-en-Charnie.
-Continue on this road until you reach 650 La Roche Brault, where the museum is located.
-Parking is available on-site.
+Continue on this road until you reach 650 La Roche Brault.
+Free parking is available on-site.

 Popular Experiences near Valley of the Caves of Saulges - Prehistoric Museum